kostandinazhupaj/SE_Project_Phase1/README.md

 If there are any changes, update the test cases accordingly.

 ## 8. Test Coverage
-● Explain the importance of achieving high test coverage to ensure thorough testing of software.
 Coverage of Financial Calculations: To attain a high level of test coverage, every financial computation made by the application must be extensively tested.
 This includes testing scenarios including currency conversions, compound interest computations, and various transaction types (such as deposits, withdrawals, and transfers).
 Verification of User Inputs: The scope of the test covers a variety of user input situations, such as legitimate inputs (like numeric values falling within predetermined ranges), edge cases (like zero values, the highest and lowest values that are permitted), and invalid inputs.
 Edge Case situations: Although they might not happen often, edge case situations should be included in tests as they could result in unexpected behaviour if not handled correctly.
 Potential problems can be found, for instance, by looking for extreme numbers (such as extremely large transactions or negative account balances) or odd transaction sequences.